c-lonas/astro-timeless-devlog/tech/src/pages/posts/008-initial-edge-movement.md

 So now we can just send the event to the appropriate function.
 Two functions instead of one means we don't need to add additional repetitive logic for each collision event to determine whether the arguments for the functions should be for setting the active or previous variables.

-I applied the refactored code to both the edge colliders as shown here, and also for the vertex colliders from the [prior post]().
+I applied the refactored code to both the edge colliders as shown here, and also for the vertex colliders from the <a href="006-initial-vertex-movement" target="_blank">the initial vertex movement post</a>.

 ![RefactoredFunctionCalls](/src/assets/images/gamedev/timeless/8-initial-edge-movement-static/RefactoredFunctions.png)